Rinnegatamante/DaedalusX64-vitaGL/README.md

 - m4xw for the help sanitizing PIF code
 - MasterFeizz for the ARM DynaRec
 - frangarcj for several improvements and bugfixes
-- That One Seong for the Livearea assets
+- That One Seong & TheIronUniverse for the LiveArea assets